ashgoren/registration/README.md

 # When switching to live mode

-- Set sandbox mode to false in `configBasics.jsx`
+- Set sandbox mode to false in `configBasics.jsx` and `functions/.env`
 - PAYPAL: Update Client ID to production mode locally and *ON GITHUB* and redeploy to Firebase
 - PAYPAL: Update both client & secret keys to production mode in `functions/.env` and redeploy Firebase Functions
 - STRIPE: Update Stripe Publishable Key to production mode locally and *ON GITHUB* and redeploy to Firebase